Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

 Add chunks of watermelon, let it chill for at least 10 minutes, and enjoy!

-Fresh muddled blackberries, stirred with sugar syrup, and white rum – this drink is my new favorite thing.
+Fresh muddled blackberries, stirred with sugar syrup, and white rum – this cocktail is one of my new favorite drinks.

 It’s finished with bright citrus notes from freshly squeezed lime and aromatic mint leaves.